gorandalex/pdf_to_llama/README.md

 Python - Programming language
 FastAPI - Web framework for building APIs
 SQLAlchemy - Object-relational mapping library
-FAIS - Flood Analytics Information System (FAIS) - Big Data Gathering package from twitter and USGS Llama 2  - artificial intelligence LLM
+ Llama 2  - artificial intelligence LLM

 ### The API supports the following features:

 - User registration and authentication
-- Uploading and storing pdf files
+- Uploading and storing pdf and text files
-- Adding  tags  to pdf files and filtering them by tags
+- Adding  tags  to files and filtering them by tags
 - Recognizing of text in pdf and store it
-- Chat options and issues about information in pdf files
+- Chat options and issues about information in files

 ### Our Team 3: